How to choose a B2B SEO agency: A checklist for UK marketing teams

 Agency, freelancer or in-house team?

-An agency is not automatically the right answer; the best option depends on your situation.
+We have talked a lot about different types of agencies in this guide.
+But sometimes, an agency is not automatically the right answer.
+The best option depends on your situation.

 But there is also a fourth option: you can combine them.

-• A digital PR agency (to support the development of their domain authority).
+- A digital PR agency (to support the development of their domain authority through links).

 This can work well when responsibilities are clear, but it can also become fragmented if each supplier works separately with no idea what is going on with the other providers.

-A full-service agency can simplify the process, but you may pay for skills you already have internally.
+A full-service agency can simplify the process, but convenience sometimes comes with a slightly higher cost, and you may duplicate some skills you already have internally.

 The best model is the one that fills genuine gaps without creating unnecessary duplication.